tgirke/rcf/rates.md

 * Compute nodes

     * Lab purchases computer nodes according to the specifications of the facility.
+Example of a popular high-density architecture similar to [this one](http://www.thinkmate.com/system/hdx-xt24-5260v4-sas3): 4 nodes each with 2x 16 core Intel chip (total physical core count 128), each node with 512GB of RAM, 1.2TB SSD and FDR-IB interconnect, discounted price ~$36,000.
-    * Nodes are administered under a priority queueing system that gives users from owner lab priority and also increases that labs CPU quota (see above) by the number of owned CPU cores.
+    * Nodes are administered under a priority queueing system that gives users from owner lab priority and also increases that labs overall CPU quota (see above) by the number of owned CPU cores.
     * Owned computer nodes are an attractive solution for labs requiring 24/7 access to hundreds of CPU cores with no or only minor waiting times in queue.

 ## Software install